JulienRobberechts/nodejs-test-double-guide/sinon-with-interception-proxyquire/readme.md

-# Mock with Sinon + proxyquire
+# Test of Sinon + proxyquire (with module interception)

-Gotchas:
+## Be careful

-module paths are relative to the tested module not the test file
+Module paths are relative to the tested module not the test file